openlogic/ol-github-linguist/README.md

 We are using this package under jruby, which doesn't like C extensions.
 As a result, we are trying to remove the C extensions as much as possible.
 In this version, we replaced escape_utils with the cgi module, and commented out references to Pygments.
+Note that this breaks some functionality, but it's functionality that we don't care about.
+We only need to be able to detect the language of a file for our purposes.

 # Linguist